Put a finger down if you have…

 - …rushed while preparing and ended up throwing every single bit of text you have on your poor little slides 🤘

 - …made a PowerPoint presentation with loads of text slides ☝️

-- …ignored a presentation crammed with text and let the presenter’s words go in one ear and out the other ✊
+- …ignored a display crammed with text and let the presenter’s words go in one ear and out the other ✊

-So, I guess we all share the same problem with text slides: not knowing what’s right or how much is enough (and even getting fed up with them at times).
+So, we all share the same problem with text slides: not knowing what’s right or how much is enough (and even getting fed up with them sometimes).

-But it’s no longer a big deal, as you can have a look at the 5/5/5 rule for PowerPoint to know how to create a non-bulky and effective presentation.
+But it’s no longer a big deal, as you can look at the 5/5/5 rule for PowerPoint to know how to create a non-bulky and effective presentation.

 Find out everything about this type of presentation, including its benefits, drawbacks and examples in the article below.

 Get free templates for your next interactive presentation.
 Sign up for free and take what you want from the template library!